cloudblog004/fantasticfoodies/content/en/posts/3638-how-to-make-favorite-chicken-saltimbocca.md

 1. Prepare 1 Extra Virgin Olive Oil (enough to coat pan well)

-Saltimbocca&#39;s name means to &#34;jump in the mouth&#34; with flavor.
+Saltimbocca&#39;s name means to *jump in the mouth* with flavor.
 It is a restaurant dish, but at home on a weeknight, a chicken breast version makes a very tasty facsimile.
 Pound the chicken and marinate it in a mixture of chopped sage, garlic and olive oil, then brown it quickly before it goes under the broiler.
-In Italian, saltimbocca means &#34;jumps in the mouth&#34; — this delightful and sinfully simple recipe does just that.
+In Italian, saltimbocca means *jumps in the mouth* — this delightful and sinfully simple recipe does just that.

 <!--inarticleads2-->